roytang/blog/content/post/2022/05/post-election-thoughts/index.md

 In the immediate aftermath of the elections, many questions were raised.
 Why was the transmission so fast?
 Why was there a suspiciously linear pattern in the data uploads?
 Why did so many VCMs fail and so many people had to wait many many hours to even cast their vote?
 And so on.
 While I think it's good to be raising these questions, I feel like there's a strong element of denialism in there, in part inspired by the pre-election optimism: "How could we have lost so badly; it's impossible, there must have been cheating!"

 There almost certainly was cheating, but most likely it was not on the technical/transmission count (as the PPCRV parallel count eventually showed) and more on the in-person side: vote-buying, intimidation and the like.
-This kind of stuff happens in every election in this country, and it's very difficult to prove and prosecute the wrongdoers.
+This kind of stuff happens in every election in this country, and it's very difficult to prove or to prosecute the wrongdoers.
 And worse, many of the electorate come to expect the vote-buying; enough that at Leni rallies many report being asked if there was money being given out.

 Given there was cheating, was it likely that it changed the outcome of the National elections?
 Given the huge gap in the results, this seems unlikely to me.
 Sadly, it does look like this was the will of the people.